-The co-curricular program is a vital complement to the academic program and is designed in keeping with the school's philosophy that "the aim of education is preparation for the whole of life: the vigorous development of intellectual and physical capacities and those of the spirit."
+The co-curricular activities program is a vital complement to the academic program and is designed in keeping with the school's philosophy that "the aim of education is preparation for the whole of life: the vigorous development of intellectual and physical capacities and those of the spirit."
+Co-curricular activities are an integral part of the curriculum and provide education through direct experiences.
+Class trips are built into the school calendar and include physical activity, cognitive challenges, and community building events.

 The co-curricular activities program tries to build on students' interests and talents and strengthens their abilities by providing a variety of opportunities for leadership and involvement, including drama, sports, service, publications, peer tutoring, clubs, and committees.

-Service learning takes place during the school day, and overnight trips or class trips are built into the educational program.
-Drama production and rehearsal and athletic events take place at the conclusion of the academic day.
+Service learning takes place during the school day and overnight trips or class trips are built into the educational program.
+Drama production and rehearsal and athletic events take place at the conclusion of the academic day and do not overlap in their time commitment.